ronBP95/React_1UP/README.old.md

 Update:
 For the moment, the auth is not working as intended.
 The productivity view that allows you to create tasks and spend your balance on rewards is available for all users.

+Wishlist:
+- Working Auth
+- Make Alerts with more visuals
+- Get Music Player to Work
+- Store the balance and tasks with User ID
+- Create logic that helps to determine value of tasks
+- Fix the Task container so that it can add to the balance
+- Deployment through Heroku
+- Remote Database